polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 ### #[pallet::hooks]

-The `#[pallet::hooks]` macro allows you to declare optional pallet hooks to implement pallet-specific logic at specific points in the block making process.
+The [`#[pallet::hooks]`](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#hooks-pallethooks-optional) macro allows you to declare optional pallet hooks to implement pallet-specific logic at specific points in the block making process.
-[`Hooks`](https://paritytech.github.io/substrate/master/frame_support/traits/trait.Hooks.html#provided-methods) are made available by using the `Hooks` trait.
+Within the `#[pallet::hooks]` macro, you can implement the [`Hooks`](https://paritytech.github.io/substrate/master/frame_support/traits/trait.Hooks.html#provided-methods) trait to execute logic when a block is being initialized or finalized, before a runtime is upgraded, or after a runtime upgrade has been completed.

 For example: